taocpp/PEGTL/doc/Rule-Reference.md

   - `star< R... >::rule_t` is `internal::star< internal::seq< R... > >`
   - `star< R... >::subs_t` is `type_list< internal::seq< R... > >`

 ## Convenience

-The PEGTL offers a variety of convenience rules which help writing concise grammars as well as offering performance benefits over the equivalent implementation with classical PEG combinators.
+The PEGTL contains convenience rules that serve as higher-level building blocks for concise grammars and/or as higher performance alternative to an equivalent implementation with classical PEG combinators.

 These rules are in namespace `tao::pegtl`.

 ###### `if_then_else< R, S, T >`

+* Attempts to match either `S` or `T` depending on whether `R` matched.
 * [Equivalent] to `sor< seq< R, S >, seq< not_at< R >, T > >`.
 * [Meta data] and [implementation] mapping:
   - `if_then_else< R, S, T >::rule_t` is `internal::if_then_else< R, S, T>`